Kavoyaa/talking2tom/README.md

 ```

 ### Setting up API key:
-1. Create a file inside api/ folder with the name `.env`.
+1. Create a file with the name `.env`.
 2. Put `API_KEY=your_key` inside the file.

 ### Running the API